masterqwerty/mendix-box-docs/api-examples/authentication/GetTokenServiceAccount.md

 ![](../../res/authentication/get-token-service-account/10-post-request.png)
 ![](../../res/authentication/get-token-service-account/10-post-response.png)

+  * The Location under the `General` tab is set to `https://api.box.com/oauth2/token`.
+You can take advantage of the constant `@BoxConnector.BoxAPI_URL_OAuth2`, which has `https://api.box.com/oauth2` stored in it.
+  * The rest mapping for the POST response is found under `BoxConnector > Implementation > RestMappings > AccessToken_Import_Mapping`

 11) Close the current page with a close page activity.
+(This is assuming you used a page to pass in the parameters necssary for this microflow.)

 12) Add an exclusvie split that checks to see whether an `AccessToken` object was created, or in other words an access token was received from the Box API.
 Use an expression like `$AccessToken != empty`.